Copyright © 2008 Wyoming Game Wardens Association

 Cheyenne Game Warden Allen Deru checking in trapped bobcats

-Jackson Game Warden Nate Wilson feeded deer in winter of 1918.
+Jackson Game Warden Nate Wilson feeding deer in the winter of 1918.

 South Riverton Game Warden Chris Daubin necropsing a poached bull moose.